p4r7h-v/FenixAGI-MkIII/README.md

-# Fenix
+# FenixAGI MkII

 Fenix A.G.I.
-Mark-II is an advanced AI assistant built by Parth.
+Mark-II is an advanced AI assistant built by parth.
 Fenix is designed to assist users in various tasks using OpenAI's GPT-3.5-turbo language model.

 ## Getting Started